thanhlong2803/question-answer-employee/README.md

 REQUIREMENTS
 1. You are required to write a brief (maximum 1 page) technical specification for the solution to the problem described below.
 2. For Database design please provide an ERD (Entity Relationship Diagram, hand drawn on paper is also acceptable).
-3. Implement the application using Asp.net core Net6 and angular
+3. Implement the application using Asp.net core Net6 and Use Bootstrap With React

 PROBLEM